Continuous Deployment with Fly.io and GitHub Actions

 environment: production

-Step 7 is the heart of the process, where we put in place a workflow.
+Step 8 is the heart of the process, where you put in place a workflow.
 Now, GitHub has a UI which allows you to select and edit workflows, but you can also modify them as part of the repository.
-So we create .github/workflows/fly.yml - you'll likely want to mkdir -p .github/workflows to quickly create the directories - and load up the file with a GitHub Action recipe.
-We'll go through it line by line now:
+So you create .github/workflows/fly.yml - you’ll likely want to mkdir -p .github/workflows to quickly create the directories - and load up the file with a GitHub Action recipe.

 name: Fly Deploy